 These categories have been shared with the local authorities affected and will guide them when selecting the vehicles included within their chargeable CAZ to achieve their emission reduction target.
 The local authorities are unable to deviate from the categories and must select the categories in the order provided.

-The document below provides the most up to date information FTA has on the progress of the individual clean air zones, check back here for regular updates.
+Read the latest Clean Air Zone member briefing note here.
+The document provides the most up to date information FTA has on the progress of the individual clean air zones, check back here for regular updates.